AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 #### Hello, File Dialog!

-This sample demonstrates the use of a `file_dialog` in Glimmer.
+This sample demonstrates the use of `file_dialog` in Glimmer.

 Code: